 The Hong Kong New Territories electronics junkyards were operational as purely smuggling depots for at least a decade.
 However, in the period between 2012-2015, Mainland China progressively began to enforce their border controls against e-waste trafficking.
 First, they completely shut down the Vietnam border pathway with a sweeping customs action at Dongxiang in 2014.
-And, nationwide, in an effort to screen out "dirty" scrap streams with high levels of contamination they heightened customs operations up and down the coast.
+And, nationwide, in an effort to screen out "dirty" scrap streams with high levels of contamination, they heightened customs operations up and down the coast.
 Further, they required inspections of shipments by a Chinese agency conducted in the US prior to export.

 These efforts were collectively known as the "Green Fence" and were very successful at reigning in smuggling.
-Under the "Green Fence", laws such as the e-waste importation ban that has been the law since the late 1990s in China were being enforced and smuggling and the enablers of smuggling were prosecuted.
+Under the "Green Fence," laws such as the e-waste importation ban (that has been the law since the late 1990s in China) were being enforced, smugglers, and the enablers of smuggling, were prosecuted.
 This led to direct imports of whole electronic equipment no longer possible.

 In 2015, China took an even more dramatic step when they finally, after a decade of promises to do so, closed all of the informal and storefront operations of Guiyu down.
-Most of these operators were engaged in the highly polluting enterprise of cooking circuit boards, washing and melting parts, smelting metals and using acids to strip gold from the chips.
+Most of these operators were engaged in the highly polluting enterprise of cooking circuit boards, washing and melting parts, smelting metals, and using acids to strip gold from the chips.
 In a joint federal,

 BAN Container Tracking from North American Ports to Foreign Destinations 2008 - 2013

 Country 2008 2009 2010 2011 2012-13 Total %

 Hong Kong 58 32 32 26 28 176 62

 China 5 5 10 5 2 27 10

 Pakistan 1 4 0 2 8 15 5

 Vietnam 6 2 5 1 0 14 5

 Indonesia 1 1 10 0 0 12 4

 Malaysia 8 0 0 0 0 8 3

 Taiwan 1 5 0 1 0 7 2

 Thailand 1 1 2 0 0 4 1

 South Korea 3 0 0 0 0 3 1

 Macau 0 0 0 3 0 3 1

 Singapore 0 1 1 0 0 2 1

-Countries receiving one container: Belgium, Côte d'Ivoire, Dubai, Egypt, Honduras, India, Japan, Nigeria, Peru, Saudi Arabia, South Africa, Uruguay.
+Countries receivi Honduras, India, 12 5

-TOTAL 283
+TOTAL 283 3

-state and local edict, they declared all such operations shut down and forced any that wished to remain in business to move into a massive, newly constructed industrial park just outside of town.
+state, and local edict, they declared all such operations to be shut down and forced any that wished to remain in business to move into a massive, newly constructed industrial park just outside of town.
 Moreover, they ensured that all e-waste coming into the park would be inspected and that no waste from abroad would be permitted.
-Guiyu today is now fundamentally transformed and a BAN unannounced inspection in December of 2015 confirmed that no imported waste is allowed through the gates of the industrial park and the town itself is a ghost town.
+Guiyu today is now fundamentally transformed, and an unannounced BAN inspection in December of 2015 confirmed that no imported waste is allowed through the gates of the industrial park - and the town itself is a ghost town.